jackie-dai/Project-1-Overhaul/Section3_HealthAndDamage/section3.md

 #### Summary:
 1. Create a script that stores health and damage for both enemies and players.
-2. Send damage values from the players to the enemies when an attack hits, and vice versa.
+2. Send damage values from the players to the enemies when an attack lands, and vice versa.

-Open the `PlayerController` script and create a new region under the existing variables called `Health_variables`.
-Next, create two float variables within this region; `currHealth` and `maxHealth`.
+Open the `PlayerController` script and take a look under the region called `Health_variables`.
+Create two float variables within this region; `currHealth` and `maxHealth`.
 Only the `maxHealth` variable needs to be public, as you will not have to change the `currHealth` variable directly during the game’s runtime.

 ```
 #region Health_variables